kanchantewary/learn-gcp/notes/bigtable.md

 ## data layout
-column families - refers to table basically, set of logically related columns, it also acts like a namespace (a column should be specified along with it's column family) each column family is stored in separate data file
+column families - refers to table basically, set of logically related columns, it also acts like a namespace (a column should be specified along with it's column family) each column family is stored in separate data file. column families should be specified during schema definition time (they can not be created on the fly)

+any value can be uniquely identified using row key, column family, column and timestamp(version) (4 dimensions). if timestamp is not mentioned, latest is returned by default. a row key can be primitive data types as well as struct or array. internally stored as byte array. stored in ascending sort order.

+## performance